KevinMusgrave/pytorch-metric-learning/docs/index.md

 To check the accuracy of your model, use one of the [testers](testers).
 Which tester should you use?
 Almost definitely [GlobalEmbeddingSpaceTester](testers/#globalembeddingspacetester), because it does what most metric-learning papers do.

-Also check out the [example scripts](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples).
+Also check out the [example Google Colab notebooks](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples).